Chasing the Past

 "That isn't what I heard.
-The Amazons that you sold, brought you a pretty price.
+The Amazons you sold, brought you a pretty price.
 I want to know who bought them and where they went.

 Elissa nicked his ear for good measure.

 "Don't please, don't.
 I will tell you whatever you want to know but please don't hurt me.
 A man who serves Gurkhan bought them for his harem.
 His stronghold is in the city, Mogador.
 It is in North Africa.
 A wall surrounds the entire city.
-But, Gurkhan is not a man that you want to mess with."
+But, Gurkhan is not a man you want to mess with."

 "Let me worry about that.
 How many did he buy?
 I know they wouldn't have taken all of them."